nanoframework/Home/README.md

 Each of the following ZIP files contains the image files for nanoBooter and nanoCLR in various formats (HEX, BIN and DFU).
 They should be flashed in the target boards using an appropriate software utility.

-The **stable** versions are RTM builds with the smallest possible size.
-They include the latest stable version.
-The debugging feature is disabled and only minimal (or none) error messages.

-The **preview** versions are continuous builds of the reference targets.
+The **stable** versions are continuous builds of the reference targets.
 They include the latest version of all features and bug corrections.
-They also have the debugging feature enabled along with detailed error messages.
+They also have **managed** debugging features enabled along with detailed error messages, but exclude **native** debugging features and only minimal (or no) error messages.

+For native debugging, please download the [nf-interpreter](https://github.com/nanoframework/nf-interpreter) repository and build locally.

 Besides the firmware images below, you can find several others for community provided target boards.
 Check the available ones and download links on the [Community Targets repo](https://github.com/nanoframework/nf-Community-Targets).